-Any action we take will be reasonable and proportionate.
-Unless the ASB is serious, we will aim to stop the behaviour by providing warnings and support to address the ASB.
-If the ASB continues, Southdown will take legal action, which may lead to eviction.
+Unless the ASB is serious, we will aim to stop the behaviour by providing warnings and support to address the problem.
+If the ASB is serious and the victim is at high risk we will seek whatever legal remedies are required to keep the victim safe.

-What is anti-social and illegal behaviour (ASB)?
+What is anti-social and illegal behaviour (ASB)

-• Intimidation and harassment
+- Intimidation and harassment

-• Aggressive and threatening language and behaviour
+- Aggressive and threatening language and behaviour

-• Using housing accommodation to sell drugs, or for other unlawful purposes
+- Using housing accommodation to sell drugs, or for other unlawful purposes

-• Noise nuisance
+- Noise nuisance

-• Actual violence against people and property (including domestic violence)
+- Actual violence against people and property (including domestic violence)

-• Hate behaviour that targets members of identified groups because of their perceived differences
+- Hate behaviour that targets members of identified groups because of their perceived differences

-• Uncontrolled pets
+- Uncontrolled pets

-• Criminal damage (including graffiti and vandalism)
+- Criminal damage (including graffiti and vandalism)

 What is not ASB?